-To control the quality and volume of emissions generated from cremation services, we have
+To control the quality and volume of emissions generated from cremation services, we have-

 - regularly serviced and maintained cremators through Electrical and Mechanical Services Department (EMSD); - installed a Telemetry and Monitoring System in new cremators with online computerised network supplying information to EPD for monitoring the pollution level to make sure that they are operating within the statutory limit.
-Monitoring systems with temperature recorders are installed in major crematoria; - used the ultra-low sulphur (0.005%) diesel for cremators using diesel; and - enlisted the support of the public and funeral service operators to use environmental friendly coffins through pamphlets and regular meetings with the funeral trade.
+Monitoring systems with temperature recorders are installed in major crematoria; - used the ultra-low sulphur (0.005%) diesel for cremators using diesel; and - enlisted the support of the public and funeral service operators to use environmentally friendly coffins through pamphlets and regular meetings with the funeral trade.

-On cremation facilities, replacement of four cremators in Fu Shan Crematorium was completed, with the new facilities commissioned in mid-October 2004.
-Replacement of the six cremators at the Diamond Hill Crematorium is in good progress, and scheduled for commissioning in 2006.
-Whenever practicable, we would introduce environmental friendly facilities with increased capacity and speed for cremation to enhance efficiency and minimise environmental nuisances.
+On cremation facilities, replacement of 6 cremators at the Diamond Hill Crematorium is in progress with works for Phases I and II scheduled for completion by early 2007 and end 2008 respectively.
+Whenever practicable, we would introduce environmentally friendly facilities with increased capacity and speed for cremation to enhance efficiency and minimise environmental nuisances.